aws-samples/serverless-patterns/ecs-windows-cdk-dotnet/README.md

-# Running Web API on ECS Fargate with custom domain backed with ALB, fronted by Route53, and secured with ACM Certificate
+# Running Windows Containers with Amazon ECS on AWS Fargate

 This AWS CDK application demonstrates how to deploy a application on Windows based Amazon Elastic Container Service (Amazon ECS) Cluster.